 The ETS Proficiency Profile (ETS-PP) tests college level general education skills in reading, critical thinking, writing, and mathematics.
 When administered to incoming first year students and graduating seniors, it provides a measure of students’ learning in college.
 Thus the results inform improvement in curriculum and instruction that go beyond learning in individual majors to encompass the entire undergraduate experience.

 One use of the ETS-PP is to measure learning in college, compared across institutions.
-“Learning Gains” are a relative measure of improvement in critical thinking and writing skills during college, computed by comparing scores of first year and senior students, normalized to their SAT scores, across institutions.
+“Learning Gains” are a relative measure of improvement in critical thinking and writing skills during college, computed by comparing the differences in scores of first year and senior students across institutions.
 Learning Gains in the areas of critical thinking and writing are reported on our College Portrait.
 Reporting Learning Gains from a test like the ETS-PP is a requirement of participation in the Voluntary System of Accountability.

 What We Did

-In fall 2010, we offered the online unproctored version of the ETS-PP to about 800 students enrolled in courses that are typically taken by first year students.
-In spring 2011, we offered the same test to over 900 students enrolled in senior capstone courses.
-In almost all cases, instructors of those courses offered grade incentives to students to complete the test, either in the form required or bonus points.
-We provided instructors with sample syllabus language (approved by UNF’s IRB), and we repeatedly offered instructors a class presentation to explain the test to their students.
+In Fall 2010 and again in Fall 2012, we offered the online unproctored version of the ETS-PP to students enrolled in courses that are typically taken by first year students.
+In Spring 2011 and again in Spring 2013, we offered the same test to students enrolled in senior capstone courses.
+In almost all cases, instructors of those courses offered grade incentives to students to complete the test, as required or bonus points.
+We provided instructors with sample syllabus language (approved by UNF’s IRB), and we offered instructors a class presentation to explain the test to their students.
 We emailed the students directly about how to access the test itself, providing them with a web link and instructions.
 Students had a two week window for test completion, during which they received multiple reminders.

 The key results are as follows: